 - what you create

 There are advantages and disadvantages to both sides, and they’re not always mutually exclusive, but which one you choose largely depends on the kind of person you are.
-Jobs that require your presence usually involve being interacting with customers and usually some sort of trained skill is required.
+Jobs that require your presence usually involve being interacting with customers and usually some sort of trained skill.
 Some people find these jobs quite fulfilling too, because they’re able to connect with new and different people.

 The flip side is that you have to show up to wherever the customers are, which, if you like your freedom, can be a pain in the ass.
-Jobs in retail/service sector are examples of these.
-On the other hand, jobs that only require what you can create, provide more possibility of freedom, if that’s what you want.
-Examples of these include anything that you can just ‘send in’ over the internet, from freelance writing to wordpress theme designing.
+Jobs in service sector are examples of these.
+On the other hand, jobs that only require what you can create, provide more possibility of freedom.
+You can create something of value, and send it to the customer from wherever you are.

 Would you rather: